Below you can find useful information to organize your language travel to Rome.

 Rome is a safe city.
 Nevertheless you should take note of a few things.
 Given that Rome is a tourist attraction, do be mindful of inevitable pickpockets.
 You should always mind your bag and/or purse, especially on buses and trains.
 Never go out with a lot of money.
 When walking down a street, hold your bags at your side and facing the wall.
 This deters bag snatchers on scooters.
 We suggest that you make a photocopy of all personal documents and your credit card.
 Keep the copies separate from the originals.

 Addresses of doctors can be found in the yellow pages (pagine gialle).
 Look for “Medici".
 The embassies also have a list of doctors who speak your mother tongue.
 In emergency cases (at night and Sundays) you can call the "Guardia medica“: 064826741

-The emergency room "pronto soccorso" is usually found in all hospitals.
-It is free of charge and easily accessible for anyone who suffers from an acute illness.
+The emergency room "pronto soccorso" found in all hospitals is free of charge and easily accessible for anyone who suffers from an acute illness.

 - Hospital Fatebenefratelli (Isola Tiberina), piazza Fatebenefratelli 2, 066837299

 - Romamedica, (+39) 338 622 4832 (day and night)

 - Med—Line: 068080995 (day and night):

 - Studio Medico del Gesù, Corso Vittorio Emanuele 18, 066991639: Mon — Fri: 9 am -12 pm and 3 - 7 pm; Sa: 9 am - 12 pm